vishvAsa/kalpAntaram/kANe/v2p1/02_varNa.md

 Rangāvatārin (or-tūraka ).
 According to Manu IV, 215 be is distinot from sailūṣa and gāyana.
 Saṅkha (quoted by Aparārka p.
 1175 ), Saṅkha ( 17, 36 ) and Viṣnu Dh.
 S. 51.
 14 mention him.
 According to Brahmapurāṇa (quoted by Aparārka p.
 1178 ) be is a nata who goes on the stage for livelihood and who introduces various changes in his appearance and dress.
 Rangāvatārin is mentioned in the Maitri Up. along with nata and bhata.208

 Rajaka (washerman), Dhobi is & scheduled caste in U. P., Bihar and C. P. and in Bengal (called Dhoba).
 He is one of the antyajas according to several writers ( vide note 170 above).
 Acoording to Vaikh.
 (X. 15) and the Sūtasambitā he is the offspring of a pulkaga ( or vaideba ) from a brāhmans woman, while according to Uśanas (18) he is the offspring of a pulkasa male from a vaisya girl.
-The Mahābhāsya on Pān.
+The Mahābhāṣya on Pān.
 (II.
 4, 10 ) includes him under sūdra.
 Yāj.
 II.
 48 mentions him as liable to pay his wife's debts, because his livelihood depends on her, The Sūdrakamalakara mentioned another caste of rajaka ( which is the offspring of an ugra male and vaidehaks female ).

 202, parte primeHeftgrunirent companiet afaterrça: ...... \# F\# THEN I Asft .
 VII.
 8.